alexmunoz502/rag-demo/presentation.md

 5. Let's build a RAG
 6. Technical Highlights
 7. Live Demo
-8. The power of RAGs
+8. The Power of RAGs
-9. Applications of RAG
+9. Applications
 10. Conclusion

 ## 1. Introduction